xpressabhi/meteor-boilerplate/README.md

 6. FAQs page, updated by admin, visible to all.
 7. User management page.
 Admin can see and delete users.
 8. A dashboard page to display stats.
-9. Gravator integration to display profile image.
-10. A profile page.
+9. A profile page.
-11. Bootstrap 4.1
+10. Bootstrap 4.1
-12. Fontawesome 5
+11. Fontawesome 5